-This report is made solely to the unit holders, in accordance with Trust Deed and solely for the purpose of compliance with the Trust Deed.
-Our audit work has been undertaken so that we might state to the unitholders those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the unit holders and the Trust's members as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the Unitholders, in accordance with the Trust Deed and solely for the purpose of compliance with the Trust Deed.
+Our audit work has been undertaken so that we might state to the Unitholders those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Unitholders and Trust as a body, for our audit work, for this report, or for the opinions we have formed.